What is a Capital Improvement

 Moving to Mobile First

 Today, we live in a mobile-first world when it comes to technology.
 We do our banking and shopping on mobile apps, and we even manage our home appliances and thermostats through mobile apps.
-Unfortunately, the same is not currently true in the HOA Management industry.
+Unfortunately, the same is not currently valid in the HOA Management industry.
 AAM is looking to address this oversight with the rollout of the HOA Toolkit

 No Wi-Fi, No Problem